slider003/levoair/README.md

 ## Overview

 LevoAir is a modern, high-performance web application built with cutting-edge technologies to showcase professional drone services.
-Featuring an immersive 3D portfolio gallery, WebGL particle effects, and smooth GSAP animations, the site delivers a premium user experience across all devices.
+Featuring WebGL particle effects, smooth GSAP animations, and an intelligent navigation system, the site delivers a premium user experience across all devices.

 ### Key Highlights

-- **Interactive 3D Portfolio** - Gesture-controlled dome gallery with 100+ images
 - **WebGL Particle Effects** - Immersive backgrounds using OGL rendering
 - **Scroll-Based Animations** - Intelligent navbar with GSAP-powered transitions
 - **Real-Time Analytics** - Google Analytics 4 with Web Vitals tracking
-- **Admin Dashboard** - Full gallery management with drag-to-reorder
 - **Mobile-First Design** - Optimized for all screen sizes with responsive breakpoint at 768px
+- **Dynamic Content** - Services and features managed via Supabase backend

 ---